White Label GDPR Compliant Audit Platform: Why Clients Won't Share Sensitive Documents Until Your Legal Links Are Visible

 Not a blog post explaining your data practices.
 Not a support article.
 Not an email from your account manager with a PDF attached.

 A privacy policy link they can click.
 Terms of service they can review.
-Both branded to your practice.
+Both branded to your firm.
 Both living inside the intake experience the client actually uses.

 The white-label distinction matters here.
 If your platform's terms of service reference a vendor the client has never heard of, that vendor is now in scope for their compliance review.
 Your client's legal team doesn't just review your terms.
 They review the platform vendor's terms.
-And the platform vendor's data practices.
-And the platform vendor's subprocessors.
+Subprocessors.
+Data practices.

-That's how a simple document-sharing request turns into a three-week legal review that has nothing to do with you.
+That's how a simple document-sharing request turns into a three-week legal review that has nothing to do with your firm.

-When the legal links are yours, branded to your practice, pointing to your terms, the compliance review stays scoped to your engagement.
+When the legal links are yours, branded to your firm, pointing to your terms, the compliance review stays scoped to your engagement.
 The platform disappears.
 Your client's legal team reviews your document, not a SaaS vendor's boilerplate.
+If you want this productized so an associate runs the intake setup, Audity Teams is built for boutique firms operating in regulated markets.

-Legal Review Kills Deals at the Finish Line
+Legal Review Kills Boutique-Firm Deals at the Finish Line

 Here's the most expensive version of this problem.
 It's not the European prospect who stalls at the beginning.
 It's the enterprise client who stalls at the end.

-You've invested weeks.
+Your firm has invested weeks.
 Discovery calls.
 Methodology review.
 Security vetting.
-You've cleared every checkpoint.
-The champion inside the organization is pushing for sign-off.
-And then legal reviews the terms of service.
+Every checkpoint cleared.
+Champion inside the organization is pushing for sign-off.
+Then legal reviews the terms of service.

-We learned this one the hard way.
-As Ed noted during a growth update early this year: there's a need to be less aggressive with the terms of use policy for larger organizations.
-Aggressive data clauses, broad indemnification language, overly permissive data usage rights.
-These are standard in SaaS boilerplate.
-They're also non-starters for any organization with a legal team that actually reads the terms.
+We learned this the hard way.
+The platform needed less aggressive terms-of-use policy for larger organizations.
+Aggressive data clauses, broad indemnification, overly permissive data usage rights.
+Standard in SaaS boilerplate.
+Non-starters for any organization with a legal team that actually reads the terms.

 You don't need to be a lawyer to solve this.
-You need a platform where the terms of service link points to a document you control.
+You need a platform where the terms of service link points to a document your firm controls.

-Enterprise Clients Need Governance Documentation Before They Give You Access
+Enterprise Clients Need Governance Documentation Before They Give Your Firm Access

 Jashan's law firm clients aren't unusual.
 They're the norm at the enterprise level.
 Multi-million pound clients focused on security, governance, and explainability don't make exceptions for platforms that can't produce documentation.

 This isn't just about legal review of terms.
-It's about the broader governance posture.
-When a compliance officer asks, "Where can I review your data handling policies?" and you can point them to a branded privacy policy link embedded in the intake experience, you look different from every other consultant who says "I'll email you our policy."
+It's about broader governance posture.
+When a compliance officer asks, "Where can I review your data handling policies?" and your firm points to a branded privacy policy link embedded in the intake experience, your firm looks different from every other vendor that says "I'll email you our policy."

 The difference isn't the policy itself.
-The difference is the signal.
-A consultant who has compliance handled before the question gets asked looks like a consultant who has done this before.
-One who scrambles to produce documentation after the question comes up looks like one who hasn't.
+It's the signal.
+A firm that has compliance handled before the question gets asked looks like one that has done this before.
+One that scrambles to produce documentation after the question comes up looks like one that hasn't, and a lead consultant gets pulled in to explain.

-If you want the full picture on how enterprise deals stall at procurement, including security questionnaires and intake vetting, that post walks through the broader enterprise security gates.
+If you want the full picture on how enterprise deals stall at procurement, that post walks through the broader enterprise security gates.
 What we're talking about here is more specific: the legal links themselves as the visible mechanism that either creates friction or removes it.

 This is the feature-level answer to every problem described above.
-It's not complicated.
+Not complicated.
 That's the point.

-Inside Audity's ReadyLinks intake experience, you configure two things: a privacy policy link and a terms of service link.
-You set them to point wherever you want.
+Inside Audity's intake experience, your associate configures two things: a privacy policy link and a terms of service link.
+Set them to point wherever your firm wants.
 Your own hosted privacy policy.
 Your firm's terms of service page.
-A document your lawyer drafted specifically for your consulting engagements.
+A document your lawyer drafted specifically for your engagements.

-Those links appear in the client-facing intake experience.
+Those links appear in the client-facing intake.
 Before any client is asked to share information, upload documents, or complete an assessment, the legal links are visible.
 Clickable.
 Present.

 White-labeled.
-Your links.
-Your branding.
-Your terms.
+Your firm's links.
+Your firm's branding.
+Your firm's terms.
 Audity doesn't appear in the client-facing experience.
-When a compliance officer reviews the intake flow, they see your practice name, your legal documents, your terms.
+When a compliance officer reviews the intake flow, they see your firm name, your firm's legal documents, your firm's terms.
 Not a SaaS vendor they need to investigate.

-This works alongside the rest of the white-label intake experience.
-Static Lead URLs give you a permanent branded link for lead generation.
-Custom domains put your URL on the intake page.
+This works alongside the rest of the white-label intake.
+Static lead URLs give your firm a permanent branded link for lead generation.
+Custom domains put your firm's URL on the intake page.
 Legal compliance links complete the picture by making the experience compliant before anyone asks.

 What the Client Actually Sees

 The client receives a link.
-They see your branding.
-They see your practice name.
+They see your firm's branding.
+They see your firm name.
 Before they're asked for any information, they can click through to your privacy policy and terms of service.

 No mention of a third-party platform.
 No unfamiliar vendor names.
 No extra compliance review triggered by a SaaS vendor's data practices.